Hadhrat al-Qadiriyya: After the 2003 US invasion

-On 28 May 2007, the shrine was targeted by a car bomb attack which killed around 24 and injured 68.
+On 28 May 2007, the complex was targeted by a car bomb attack which killed around 24 and injured 68.
 The attack caused serious damage to the shrine and the mosque, and destroyed the outer wall, a dome and a minaret.

 Traditionally, the Qadiriyya complex held iftar and tarawih sessions during Ramadan with the mosque's kitchen cooking food for the people of the area.
 During the COVID-19 pandemic, the mosque was forced to close down until it was reopened for Ramadan in 2021 to let in visitors to break fast and perform tarawih.

 In 2022, the former Bangladeshi ambassador to Iraq, Mohammad Fazlul Bari, visited the Qadiriyya complex and shrine.
 He brought a embroidered textile cover to be placed on the tomb as a gift from the government of Bangladesh.
 The cover was put in the presence of the complex's chief administrator, Sayyid Khalid al-Gilani, who's also the Sufi mystic's ancestor.